 - Stop Exchange services and set startup type to manual - document services

 - Stop SMTP services and set startup type to manual - document services.
-Converted server may only receive mails after the correct function of the new server is ensured.ensure ists end and received.
+Converted server may only receive mails after the correct function of the new server is ensured.

 - If possible, disable external access to the server.

-Sometimes confusing is that disk2vhd exactly reflect the partition layout.
-Per disc a VHD is created.
+Sometimes confusing is that disk2vhd exactly reflects the partition layout.
+A VHD per disc is created.
 If partition 1 has C and D, and you choose C in disk2vhd, then you get a VHD file that contains C and an empty D. The VHD type is dynamic all the time.

 Citrix Xen Convert